cspace-deployment/cspace_django_project/README.md

 TITLE               = Imaginator
 ```

-You should make a version of each of the config files that you'll need, with values appropriate to your specif deployment and tenant.
+You should make a version of each of the config files that you'll need, with values appropriate to your specific deployment and tenant.

-The sample config files point to `nightly.collectionspace.org.
-These provide some
-limited functionality: `simplesearch` works, as does the single brain-damaged `iReport`.
-The `service` webapp works, but note it has
-no config file: it accesses the server defined in the project's configuration for authentication in `main.cfg`.
+The sample config files included with the project in `config.examples` point to `nightly.collectionspace.org`.
+These provide some limited functionality: `simplesearch` works, as does the single brain-damaged `iReport` that comes with CollectionSpace proper.
+The `service` webapp works, but note it has no config file: it accesses the server defined in the project's  authentication configuration in `main.cfg`.

 ### Starting and Stopping Servers